Jidetireni/dojo-cv01/README.md

 # Dojo01

 This repository contains the complete setup and configuration for deploying a 3-tier application (React frontend, FastAPI backend, PostgreSQL database) with a monitoring stack using Prometheus, Grafana, Loki, Promtail, and cAdvisor.
-This project was developed as part of the **DevOps Dojo CV Challenge**.

 ---